hraberg/shen.clj/README.markdown

 ## This Clojure Port

-`[shen.clj "0.1.0-SNAPSHOT"]`

 Is a work in progress.
 The example on the Shen homepage now works.
-The test suite is now running: 90% passed.
+The test suite is now running: ~80% passed.

 Uses [Leiningen](https://github.com/technomancy/leiningen) to build.